Up to 50% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Choose loop tightness for your traffic and pets.
+• Choose loop tightness based on your traffic level and pets.

-• Verify cleaning code and removable cushion covers.
+• Verify the cleaning code and whether the covers are removable.

-• Use abrasion and pilling results as guidance, not guarantees.
+• Use abrasion and pilling results as guidance, not as a promise.

 • Run snag, rub, sit, and seam checks before you pay.